-We must however continue to provide the valuable holistic care that is so necessary for the 564 families currently on our roll.
+We must however continue to provide the valuable holistic care that is so vital to the 606 families on our roll.

-During the last year 382 families have received some form of support from Francis House - this has included respite stays, emotional and psychological support, homecare and daycare, end of life care, telephone support and assistance with social financial and legal problems.
-147 families have received in house respite care.
+During the last year 449 families have received some form of support from Francis House, this has included - respite stays, emotional and psychological support, homecare and daycare, end of life care, telephone support and assistance with social, financial and legal problems.
+137 families have received overnight respite stays in the last twelve months.